1. GENERAL POINTS

 • The abstract section should be independent and should not contain citations.

-• Include below the abstract no more than six keywords reflecting the content of the paper.
+• Include below the abstract no more than eight keywords reflecting the content of the paper.

 • Avoid ill-defined terms and unclear concepts.